Our buses and trains give you a fast and reliable way to travel

 Transit options that save you time and hassle

-Link light rail is best way to fly past traffic!
-Link travels from Northgate, the University of Washington, downtown Seattle, southeast Seattle, SeaTac Airport and Angle Lake, 20 hours a day, 7 days a week.
-Link trains run every 8, 10 or 15 minutes depending on the time of day.
+The 1 Line travels between Lynnwood, Mountlake Terrace, Shoreline, Northgate, the University of Washington, downtown Seattle, southeast Seattle, SeaTac Airport, and Angle Lake seven days a week.
+1 Line trains run every 8, 10, or 15 minutes, depending on the time of day.
 Service is available from 5 a.m. to 1 a.m.
-Monday through Saturday and from 6 a.m. to midnight on Sunday and holidays.
+Monday through Saturday and from 6 a.m. to midnight on Sundays and holidays.

 Connecting to light rail is easy

 Bike and walking trails offer easy ways to access transit.
 You can either store your bike safely at the station or bring it on light rail with you.
-Here are our favorite tips for combining transit and bikes.
+Here are our favorite tips for combining transit and bikes

-We believe that transit should be accessible to everyone, which is why we offer a wide range of services to make riding easier.
+We believe that transit should be accessible to everyone, which is why we offer a wide range of services to make riding easier

 Pay your fare

-When to tap?
+When should you tap?

 We're here to help